 If you are interested in better understanding the dynamics of tourism in Cortina, don't forget to read the article about tourism seasonality in Cortina throughout the year.

 At the risk of sounding trivial, the first thing to do when it rains in Cortina is a tour of the shops.
 Considering that the bad weather is forcing you to stay at home or in the hotel, you'll probably find time for the purchases you haven't managed to do yet.
 Think about buying the padded sock or the new shoe, the technical item or the product that would have come useful but you're still missing.
-Another plus is that you're not in a hurry, so you can take your time to take a look to many shelves for the best price or some inspiration.
+Another plus is that you're not in a hurry, so you can take your time to take a look at many shelves for the best price or some inspiration.
 The stores are almost all concentrated in the area of Corso Italia, so an umbrella will be enough to keep you dry.
 You can read more about what to see in Corso Italia in this article.(1) Waiting for the Cooperative to open.
 (2) The clothing department.
 (3) Guerresco showcase in the rain.

 You can see the movies scheduled on the billboard near the entrance door of the cinema and on the bulletin board displayed on the Old town hall of Cortina, near the bell tower.
-You can also check on the webiste of Se.
+You can also check on the website of Se.
 Am. of Cortina, that unfortunately is in italian.
-The section of the cinema has not been translated, becasue it would be almost useless.
+The section of the cinema has not been translated, because it would be almost useless.
 If you are lucky you might find a movie in english or some interesting short films about the mountain, that would be a good way to spend a couple of hours in the dry.
 Before concluding this chapter you need to know that the seats are not bookable, so it's best to get in a little early to take your favourite seat.

 Even though they are not well advertised, there are three very interesting museums in Cortina.
-If you want to have detailed information about the museums of the Regole d'Ampezzo, we suggest you to read our in-depth analysis clicking here, otherwise continue below for a summary.
+If you want to have detailed information about the museums of the Regole d'Ampezzo, we suggest you read our in-depth analysis by clicking here, otherwise continue below for a summary.

 Inside the halls of the "Ciasa de Ra Regoles" you can visit the Museum of Modern Art Mario Rimoldi, one of the most important private collections of modern art in Italy.
 On display there are works by artists such as De Chirico, Morandi, Martini and Rotella, donated to the "Regole of Ampezzo" in 1974 by the widow of Mario Rimoldi, a well-known art collector and patron of the arts from Cortina.